Асистент відділу управління грантами (Grants Management Unit Assistant)

 Responsibilities for this position include:

-- The PDA may be assigned ad hoc special tasks and duties as required to ensure the overall efficient implementation of UCBI II activities.
+- The GMU assistant may be assigned ad hoc special tasks and duties as required to ensure the overall efficient implementation of UCBI II activities.

 - Bachelor’s degree